FAQ's for Parents of Traditional Undergraduate Students

 Is medical assistance available?

-In the event of a medical emergency, please see medical personnel located near the Champagnat Mall.
+In the event of a medical emergency, please see medical personnel located in the Murray Student Center.
 The Commencement program, which you will receive on Commencement day, will show this location.

 When do the residence halls close?